hezweb/web/games/index.md

 ## Telegram Chat, Voice & Announcements
 ---

-We maintain both a channel and group chat on Telegram.
+We maintain group chat on Telegram.

-- Click to join the [Sweden Mayhem channel](https://t.me/+ypcUd8UWDfI2NzJk)
-  - Anonymous (your membership is private and hidden)
-  - No user messages or voice chat
-  - Automatic announcements from our Sweden Mayhem bot
-  - Useful when you only want to be informed about gaming sessions

 - Click to join the [Sweden Mayhem group chat](https://t.me/+pSTKkBrip2MyODU0)
-  - A standard Telegram group chat
+  - A topic based Telegram group chat
   - Allows user messages and voice chat
-  - Automatic announcements are also visible here
+  - Automatic announcements
-  - Ideal for text or voice communication
+  - Ideal for text and voice communication

 ## Core Principles
 ---

-We dislike the need for account registration, obligatory introductions on forums or Discord servers, lengthy community rule readings, and commitments to timed events.
+We dislike the need for account registration, obligatory introductions on forums or Discord servers, lengthy community rule readings, and long-term commitments.

 Our gaming servers are online most of the time, the scheduled gaming sessions only offer the best opportunity to find a gaming buddy.